WLFZ

-WLFZ (101.9 FM) is a commercial radio station licensed to Springfield, Illinois, and serving Central Illinois.
-It is owned by Saga Communications, operating as part of its Capitol Radio Group, and has a country music radio format.
-The radio studios and offices are on East Sangamon Avenue in Springfield.
+WLFZ (101.9 FM) is a commercial radio station licensed to Springfield, Illinois, United States, and serving Central Illinois.
+It is owned by Saga Communications, operating as part of its Capitol Radio Group, and has a country music format.
+Studios are located on East Sangamon Avenue in Springfield.

-WLFZ has an effective radiated power (ERP) of 50,000 watts, the current maximum for most FM stations in Illinois.
-The transmitter is on Canadian Cross Road in Springfield, near Exit 90 of Interstate 55.
+WLFZ's transmitter is sited on Canadian Cross Road in Springfield, near Exit 90 of Interstate 55.